metabrainz/picard/docs/options.rst

-User interface
+User Interface
 ~~~~~~~~~~~~~~

++ **Miscellaneous**

   + **Show text labels under icon:** Uncheck to make the toolbar a
     little smaller.
   + **Allow selection of multiple directories:** Check to bypass the
     native directory selector and use QT's file dialog since the native
     directory selector usually doesn't allow you to select more than one
     directory.
 This applies for the 'Add folder' dialog, the file browser
     always allows multiple directory selection.
   + **Use advanced query syntax:** Check to enable `advanced query
     syntax`_ parsing on your searches.
 This only applies for the search
     box at the top right of Picard, not the lookup buttons.
   + **Show a quit confirmation dialog for unsaved changes:** Check to
     show a dialog when you try to quit Picard with unsaved files loaded.
     This may help prevent accidentally losing tag changes you've made, but
     not yet saved.
   + **Begin browsing in the following directory:** By default, Picard
     remembers the last directory you loaded files from.
 If you check this
     box and provide a directory, Picard will start in the directory
     provided instead.
   + **User interface language:** By default, Picard will display in the
     language displayed by your operating system, however you can override
     this here if needed.